-If you have a discharge of indebtedness that is excluded from your gross income for the taxable year as the result of a Chapter 11 bankruptcy discharge, insolvency, or the debt being qualifying farm indebtedness, you will be required to reduce any net operating loss for the current year.
+If you have a discharge of indebtedness that is excluded from your gross income for the taxable year as the result of a Title 11 bankruptcy discharge, insolvency, or the debt being qualifying farm indebtedness, you will be required to reduce any net operating loss for the current year.
+You will also need to complete Schedule NOL-MOD, Part 3.

 Step 1.
-Determine the discharge of indebtedness excluded from gross income under IRC section 108(a)(1)(A) (Chapter 11 bankruptcy), section 108(a)(1)(B) (insolvency), and/or section 108(a)(1)(C) (qualified farm indebtedness).
+Determine the discharge of indebtedness excluded from gross income under IRC section 108(a)(1)(A) (Title 11 bankruptcy), section 108(a)(1)(B) (insolvency), and/or section 108(a)(1)(C) (qualified farm indebtedness).